Preston Woman May Be Frances Speakman

 In 1921, when Ida returned to Canada from visiting relations in New Zealand, she stated she was returning to Rosetown South, Canada, to join friend Mrs R.T.Hutchinson (R.T. for Richard Thomas, Fanny May’s late husband).

-So the connection between the two women was still in place four decades after they first met in England.
+So the connection between the two women was still in place several decades after they first met in England.
 It appears that Fanny May did not remarry and Ida also remained single and died in Canada in 1947.

 Written by Warren Nunn, Brisbane, Queensland, Australia, 2 December 2012.
+Updated July 2025.
 This is how I relate to Frances May Speakman’s husband Richard Thomas Hutchinson who was my maternal grandmother’s first cousin.